Healthy Food Shanghai Guide

 lettuce and collard greens (called the 'dirty dozen') which contain the most chemicals, I highly suggest to buy organic (or at least to peel before eating when purchased at the local stores).

-My favorite organic suppliers in Shanghai:
+Organic Vegetable suppliers in Shanghai:

 CSA Basket is only 99 RMB or you can order your most loved produce from the weekly list with free delivery for orders above 100 RMB.
 A visit to the farm close to Pudong Airport is only 30 RMB and includes a 30 RMB voucher for the purchase of veggies or a vegetarian lunch.